 Another way it can help is that not all meals are as easy to make high protein.
 A lot of people consume lower protein breakfasts.
 By adding protein powder to things like shakes, porridge or yoghurt, you can more easily increase the protein content of that meal.

-Protein powder is one of the cheapest options per gram of protein if ordered online.
+Although a lot of people think of supplements as expensive, protein powder can be one of the cheapest options per gram of protein if ordered online.
 In Australia, my two favourite options are VPA and Bulk Nutrients since to the best of my knowledge they are the cheapest ways to purchase protein.
 You can also get 15% off your first order of VPA if you purchase from this link which makes it even cheaper.

 And yes, I’m mentioning specific brands, because I think naming them specifically will help people save a significant amount of money.
 Full disclosure: I have never had anything to do with Bulk Nutrients and I have a minor deal with VPA associated with that link that I just put above.
 I wouldn’t mention them if I didn’t think they were the most cost-effective options.